JigneshRaval/simple-blog/src/pages/regex/regex-tutorial-a-quick-cheatsheet-by-examples.md

 **.** matches **any character** \->  [**Try it!**](https://regex101.com/r/cO8lqs/5)

-Use the `.` operator carefully since often class or negated character class (which we’ll cover next) are faster and more precise.
+Use the `.` operator carefully since often class or negated character class (which we'll cover next) are faster and more precise.

 `\d`, `\w` and `\s` also present their negations with `\D`, `\W` and `\S` respectively.